 Huang Shan Mao Feng Yellow Mountain Green Tea

 Huang Shan Mao Feng originated during the Qing Dynasty.
 This exceptional green tea is grown at high altitudes in the Huangshan Mountains of Anhui Province, China.
-Huang Shan Mao Feng tea bushes are unique because they grow wildly, with no tea bush being the same.
+Huang Shan Mao Feng tea bushes are unique because they grow wildly, with no two tea bushes being the same.
 Huang Shan is renowned for its sweet and mellow taste, somewhat resembling Long Jing.

 -